w3c/wcag-act-rules/content/rules/bisz58/proposed.md

 The `content` attribute in the `meta http-equiv="refresh"` directive is used to define the time interval, in seconds, after which the browser should automatically refresh or reload the web page.
 For example, `content="5"` would instruct the browser to refresh the page every 5 seconds.
 Careful consideration of the refresh interval is crucial to ensure optimal user experience and accessibility, particularly for individuals who may require more time to consume or interact with web content.

 Because a refresh with a timing of 0 is effectively a redirect, it is exempt from this rule.
 Since refreshing the same page with a time of 0 can cause rapid screen flashes it is strongly recommended to avoid this.

+### Assumptions

+- This rule assumes that no functionality was provided by the website for the user to adjust the timer.

+### Accessibility Support

+Not all major web browsers parse the value of the `content` attribute in the same way.
+Some major browsers, when they are unable to parse the value, default to a 0 seconds delay, whereas others will not redirect at all.
+This can cause some pages to be inapplicable for this rule, while still having a redirect in a minority of web browsers.

 ### Bibliography